Restore the Rotunda

 Our heritage-listed rotunda sits at the heart of the Convent’s stunning gardens.
 Once a grand feature of this beautiful space, it has been a place to rest, read, congregate and contemplate for more than 100 years.

-Right now the rotunda is dilapidated and unsafe for use – and has been inaccessible to the Convent’s visitors for safety reasons since 2015.
-But thanks to the generous support of our community and our funding partner, The Copland Foundation, our heritage-listed rotunda will soon undergo a complete suite of restoration works to secure and protect its structure from further ruin.
+Thanks to the generous support of our community and our major funding partner, The Copland Foundation, our supporting partner, Victoria's Heritage Restoration Fund, and a generous group of more than 100 individual donors in our community, our heritage-listed rotunda underwent a complete suite of restoration works to secure and protect its structure from further ruin.

-We are excited to share that this important piece of history will be reopened and reactivated in late Spring 2017 – when the rotunda will once again become a space for the entire community to enjoy.
-It will become a place to experience arts and cultural programs and events, and will provide much needed shelter, so that everyone can enjoy our gardens all year round.
+We are thrilled that this important piece of history has been beautifully restored, reopened and reactivated – and is once again a space for the entire community to enjoy.
+The rotunda will be a place to experience arts and cultural programs and events into the future, and now provides much needed shelter, so that everyone can enjoy our gardens all year round.